MiniGameWorlds/MiniGameWorld/resources/userWiki/world-instance.md

 # Warning
-Too frequent world creation and deletion could slow your server performance.
+Too frequent world creation and deletion can slow your server performance.